Sunak slams Truss’s ‘starry-eyed boosterism’ as clashes over economy continue - NewsBreak

 Sunak slams Truss’s ‘starry-eyed boosterism’ as clashes over economy continue

-Rishi Sunak has contrasted his “clear-eyed realism” with the “starry-eyed boosterism” of his Tory leadership rival Liz Truss, while she vowed to use a September emergency budget to “immediately” cut taxes.
+Rishi Sunak has contrasted his “clear-eyed realism” with the “starry-eyed boosterism” of his Tory leadership rival Liz Truss, suggesting her tax-cutting ambitions would mean taking a “gamble” with people’s savings and pensions.

 Mr Sunak has argued that inflation must be brought under control before taxes are lowered, saying Ms Truss’s promised unfunded tax cuts would further drive up prices.